-Action Target Date

-i TM-CAD shall work with industry stakeholders, including State authorities in order to ensure that there is effective safety management coordination.
-MST.0001, MST.0028 Continuous

-W31.0001, W31.0020

-ii TM-CAD shall ensure that it effectively implements its authority requirements and address deficiencies in its oversight capabilities.
-Continuous

-MST.0001, MST.0028

-iii TM-CAD shall ensure that it has the necessary resources to achieve the oversight capabilities and management elements identified in the SSP.
-Continuous

-MST.0001, MST.0028

-iv TM-CAD shall ensure that inspectors have the right competencies to support the evolution towards risk- and performance-based oversight.
-Continuous

-MST.0001, MST.0028

-v TM-CAD shall ensure that policies and procedures are in place for RBO and PBO.
-Continuous

-MST.0001, MST.0028

-vi TM-CAD shall ensure that its policies and procedures for safety data collection, analysis, exchange, and protection are in accordance with Regulation (EU) no 376/2014 Continuous

-MST.0001, MST.0028

-vii Ensure that a process is established to determine SPIs at State-level.
-Continuous

-MST.0001, MST.0028

-viii Ensure that the Malta SSP is regularly reviewed and assessed.
-The document shall be made available and shared with the other Member States and EASA Continuous

-MST.0001, MST.0028

-ix Consider civil-military coordination aspects where relevant for State safety management activities, with a view to identifying where civil-military coordination and cooperation will need to be enhanced to meet the SSP objectives; Continuous

-MST.0001, MST.0028
+Actions Target Date i TM-CAD shall work with industry stakeholders, including State authorities in order to ensure that there is effective safety management coordination.
+MST.0001, MST.0028 Continuous ii TM-CAD shall ensure that it effectively implements its authority requirements and address deficiencies in its oversight capabilities.
+MST.0001, MST.0028 Continuous iii TM-CAD shall ensure that it has the necessary resources to achieve the oversight capabilities and management elements identified in the SSP.
+MST.0001, MST.0028 Continuous ING 1.000 1, ING 1.0020 iv TM-CAD shall ensure that inspectors have the right competencies to support the evolution towards risk- and performance-based oversight.
+Continuous MST.0001, MST.0028 V TM-CAD shall ensure that policies and procedures are in place for RBO and PBO.
+Continuous MST.0001, MST.0028 vi TM-CAD shall ensure that its policies and procedures for safety data collection, analysis, exchange, and protection are in accordance with Regulation (EU) no 376/2014.
+Continuous MST.0001, MST.0028 vii Ensure that a process is established to determine SPIs at State-level.
+Continuous MST.0001, MST.0028 viii Ensure that the Malta SSP is regularly reviewed and assessed.
+The document shall be made available and shared with the other Member States and EASA.
+Continuous MST.0001, MST.0028 ix Consider civil-military coordination aspects where relevant for State safety management activities, with a view to identifying where civil-military coordination and cooperation will need to be enhanced to meet the SSP objectives.
+Continuous MST.0001, MST.0028

 The Malta SSP has been effective in its initial implementation stages and served as a good basis for the aviation community and growth on the Island.
-A revised version of the SSP has been published in August 2020, based on the ICAO Safety Management Manual Doc 9859 (4th Edition) and also taking into consideration information provided from other streams such as EASA publications and the ICAO GASP.
+A major revision of the SSP was published in August 2020, based on the ICAO Safety Management Manual Doc 9859 (4th Edition) and also taking into consideration information provided from other streams such as EASA publications and the ICAO GASP.

-TM-CAD will continuously strive to improve the documentation of the Malta SSP and its effectiveness within the aviation industry to enhance the industry's overall safety management.
+Further amendments to the SSP were made in 2022 and 2023, with TM-CAD continuously striving to improve the documentation of the Malta SSP and its effectiveness within the aviation industry to enhance the industry's overall safety management.